jml/haverer-api/docs/Design.md

 * Level of traffic is going to be vanishingly small, so scaling considerations can wait
-* Initial users will be particularly patient and understand, and so we do not need explicit versioning yet
+* Initial users will be particularly patient and understanding, and so we do not need explicit versioning yet

 ## Technology